LoveDoLove-Forked-Projects/MineColab_Improved/README.md

 > When writing your name you should just write the name before the first colon of the link (without the `.play.minekube`).

 # :zap:  So, how does it actually work?
 MInecolab [Improved] is an alternative Minecolab project.
-Therefore, it has all the main features, which the Minecolab project does:
+Therefore, it has all the main features which the Minecolab project does:

 1. Update the system's apt-cache.
 2. Install Openjdk-8 (For Minecraft versions below 1.17) or Openjdk-17 (For Minecraft versions over or in 1.17) through apt-get.